Slurping on a Singapore Sling

 Garnish with Pineapple and a Cherry and sling back!

-And if you want to read my review of Singapore Airline’s double-decker A380, click here for the story and pics.
+If you want to read my review of Singapore Airline’s double-decker A380, click here for the story and pics.